The Buffalo Niagara Partnership is pleased to present the 2019 BN360 Spotlight Professionals, sponsored by Alpine Films.

 Check in monthly for a feature profile on a young professional making a difference in our community!

-Program Manager, Buffalo Urban League
+Development & Communications Coordinator, Buffalo Urban League

-Kent Olden is the newly appointed Development and Communications Coordinator for the Buffalo Urban League, which focuses on empowering minorities in the areas of education and youth, economic, heath and quality of life, civic engagement and leadership, and civil rights and racial justice.
+Kent Olden is the Development and Communications Coordinator for the Buffalo Urban League, which focuses on empowering minorities in the areas of education and youth, economic, heath and quality of life, civic engagement and leadership, and civil rights and racial justice.
 In his role, Kent’s responsibilities include oversight of agency public, media, and community relations; special events and fundraising; and social media management.

 After earning a master’s degree in public relations management from Buffalo State College, Kent begin his career as a writer for NYC-based Bleu Magazine, a men’s lifestyle publication, where he still serves an editor today.